googlearchive/abelana-gcp/README.md

     * Generate and download a new P12 key.

   * Public API Access
-    * Key for browser applications
+    * Key for browser applications.
-    * Key for server applications
+    * Key for server applications.

 1. Click on **APIs**.
 You will need the following:
   * Google Cloud Storage